Jingo88/Just_Another_React_Tutorial/README.md

 * In this tutorial we'll be building a web app that will search for movies using the OMDB API.
 * The user will search for a movie by a title
 * All movies that relate to that title will be returned in JSON format
+* The list of movies will be rendered on the page using React
 * If a user clicks on a specific movie they will be shown the details of that movie

 ---